ChemParse/ChemParse/examples/basic_example.md

                    raw_data_not_substring="Not my match")
 ```

-    2024-10-11 14:47:07,127 - chemparse - WARNING - No procedure for analyzing the data found in type `BlockOrcaUnrecognizedWithSingeLineHeader`, returning the raw data:
+    2024-10-11 14:47:07,127 - pychemparse - WARNING - No procedure for analyzing the data found in type `BlockOrcaUnrecognizedWithSingeLineHeader`, returning the raw data:
     --------------------
     My data
     --------------------